SciComp Inc. Newsletter

 - Bond Calculator: A standalone calculation engine that provides a robust suite of bond calculations for both primary and secondary bond issues.

-- Standard Convertible Bond Pricing Model: PDE valuation of a full range of convertible bonds.
+- Ultimate Convertible Bond Pricing Model: PDE valuation of a full range of convertible bonds.

 - CDS Pricer: A Credit Default Swap pricing solution.